CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 The scene files used in this project are laid out as blocks of text in this order: Materials, Textures (if any), and Objects in the scene.
 Each Object has a description of its translation, scale, and rotation, as well as which material it's using, and if it's a basic shape (such as sphere or cube), then that is also specified.
 If not a basic shape, then it specifies a path to its obj.
 If the Object also has a texture, then it will refer to the Id of the texture.
 Using Ids to keep track of scene attributes prevent over-copying of shared data between Objects.

 ## Core Features
-1. Shading kernel with BSDF Evaluation for Diffuse and Perfect/Imperfect Specular.
+**Shading kernel with BSDF Evaluation for Diffuse and Perfect/Imperfect Specular.**

 Each Object in the scene has a reference to its material.
 Each material has attributes representing Reflection, Refraction, Specular, Index of Refraction, Color, and Emittance.
 For each ray, once it has gotten information about the object it has hit, I use a random number generate to generate a float between 0 and 1.
 Using this number, each ray will behave in a probabilistic manner and will either reflect, refract, or completely diffuse randomly in a cosine-weighted hemisphere (for lambertian reflection) based on the Reflection and Refraction material values in the scene file.

-3. Path continuation/termination using Stream Compaction
+**Path continuation/termination using Stream Compaction**

 In order to avoid processing any unnecessary information, all paths which do not hit any of the Objects in the scene are removed from the list of active paths.
 This is done through the thrust library's built in stream-compaction function.
 Stream Compaction takes an array, runs a predicate on each element, and returns another list containing all the elements for which the predicate is true.

-5. Contiguous arrangement of materials based on materialId
+**Contiguous arrangement of materials based on materialId**

 For scenes which have a lot of different materials, sorting materials based on materialId makes sense to make reading from global memory faster.

-7. First bounce caching
+**First bounce caching**

+Since we restart rendering the scene whenever the camera moves, we know that the first bounce for each call to pathtrace for one particular camera angle will always be constant.
+We know exactly which object our first rays will hit and where.
+This way, we can avoid re-computing the first ray for each of the 5000 calls to pathtrace.

 ![](img/part1Final.png)
 ![](img/part1FinalSpecular.png)